 I draw on my photographs, which recapture light, shadow and memory as I review the landscape imagery.
 Then I begin the reinterpretation and abstraction process: modifying the scale, textural elements, surface qualities and color tone.

-My process involves successive layers of patterns, textures, shapes and colors, beginning with silkscreen printing and enhanced by drawing, painting, printing and experimental mark-making.
+As each print or painting builds, I add successive layers of patterns, textures, shapes and colors, beginning with silkscreen printing and enhanced by drawing, painting, printing and experimental mark-making.
 Each layer magnifies, overlaps, obscures or otherwise enhances the layers that came before.

 The images can be metaphors for narratives of unfolding life cycles: birth, growth, death and regeneration.
 Reimagining what I have experienced results in an image that is no longer constrained by the elements of the natural world that inspired it.